Chatpol-Phongyen/Carprice_prediction/App/README.md

 - This app contains main.py in code, docker-compose and dockerfile.

  Remark
- - click for http://localhost:8100/ for predict car price.
+ - click for http://localhost:8100/ for car price prediction.